brainets/CookingFrites/README.md

 # CookingFrites

-Training and courses in the use of Frites
+Training and courses in the use of Frites.

+Link to the slides : [brainets.github.io/cookingfrites/](brainets.github.io/cookingfrites/)